kmjones1979/se2-graph-workshop/README.md

 - [👨‍🚀 Build a dApp quick with The Graph and Scaffold-ETH 2 🏗️](https://mirror.xyz/cryptomastery.eth/uGHEHnskoVwX-mWjAiidXfGt6QowCoKl_yX4okwZc0E)

-Scroll down to "Adding Additional Events"
+Scroll down to "Querying from an Application"

 ### Resources / More help!